-Sub-Major Head Details of de efaults Amount o f default Earliest SI.
-No. Minor Head of Account Name of the borrower Aggregate outstanding balance of Original letter No(s). and Amount of loan(s) • Interest date to which the default loan(s) Date(s) sanctioning the loan(s) sanctioned Rs.
+- - Sub-Major Head Details of de Amount o Earliest SI.
+No. Minor Head of Account Name of the borrower Aggregate outstanding balance of Original letter No(s). and Amount of loan(s) Principal Interest date to which the default loan(s) Date(s) sanctioning the loan(s) sanctioned Rs.
 Rs.
 Rs. pertains 1 2 3 4 5 6 7 8 9